nippur72/Saltarelle.AngularJS/README.Directives.md

 <a name="currentstate"></a>
 ## Current state

-As of now, only the main features of the latest angular release are covered, tough more and more are costantly added.
+As of now, the latest Angular 1.1.5 is supported.
+Unfortunately only the main features of Angular are covered yet, tough more and more are costantly added.
 If you want to contribute, write a pull request or file a request under the issue section.

+<a name="requirements"></a>
+## Requirements

+In this documentation it's assumed a basic knowledge of Angular (at least of the basic concepts), and of the Saltarelle C#-to-Javascript compiler.
+The HTML-side of Angular remains unchanged and works the same as for Javascript.

+<a name="gettingstarted"></a>
 ## Getting started

-To start using the library in your C# project (Visual Studio assumed) do the following steps:
+To start using the library in your projects (Visual Studio assumed) do the following steps:

 - add a reference to `Saltarelle.AngularJS.dll` (contained in this repo) in your C#-Saltarelle project.
-- put the file `Saltarelle.AngularJS.js` (contained in this repo) in your website script folder, and

-as long as `angular.js` and it related files.
+- put the file `Saltarelle.AngularJS.js` (contained in this repo) in your website script folder (as long as `angular.js` or `angular.min.js`).
 - Put a `<script>` reference to `Saltarelle.AngularJS.js` in your HTML page, just after the `mscorlib.js` reference.

 Differently from Javascript, the Angular application needs to be called explicitly, that is, you have to call